 The ICRC began working in Myanmar in 1986.
-It responds holistically to the needs of people affected by armed conflict and other situations of violence, helping them restore their livelihoods, repairing water, health and prison infrastructure, and supporting primary-health-care, hospital and physical rehabilitation services.
+It responds holistically to the needs of people affected by armed conflict and other situations of violence, helping them restore their livelihoods, repairing water, health and prison infrastructure, and supporting primary healthcare, hospital and physical rehabilitation services.
 It conducts protection activities in favour of violence-affected communities, provides family-links services and works to ensure that the treatment and living conditions of detainees meet internationally recognized standards.
 It promotes humanitarian principles, both to prevent, reduce, and mitigate the physical and psychosocial impact of conflict and violence.
-It often works with the Myanmar Red Cross Society (MRCS) who will have limited responsibilities under this project.
+It often works with the Myanmar Red Cross Society (MRCS) who will have limited responsibilities under this project and well as other local partners where this improved the reach of project activities.

-The ICRC's long-standing operational presence in Myanmar and its partnership with the MRCS allows it to access hard-to-reach areas and engage with conflict-affected populations on a continuous level.
+The ICRC's long-standing operational presence in Myanmar allows it to access hard-to-reach areas and engage with conflict-affected populations.
+Reach to beneficiaries is extended though partnership with local community-based organisations and the Myanmar Red Cross Society (MRCS).
 ICRC interactions with stakeholders range from the daily to the quarterly.
-For example, they include regular dialogue with communities through its own staff and MRCS in understanding needs and assessing the support required for communities; regular meetings with local authorities, IDP camp management committees and development partners; and regular meeting other influential actors.
+For example, they include regular dialogue with communities through its own staff and partners in understanding needs and assessing the support required for communities; regular meetings with local authorities, IDP camp management committees and development partners; and regular meeting other influential actors.
 Participatory exchanges involving community members and representatives, traditional leaders and local authorities continue to be the basis for calibrating the design and implementation of the Project within set broader parameters.